Useful Notes / Canadian Multichannel Networks

-- Space, the Canadian equivalent to Syfy, with an emphasis on sci-fi, fantasy, and horror programming.
-Yes, it airs Star Trek and Doctor Who.
-No, it does not air wrestling.
+- Space, the Canadian equivalent to Syfy, with an emphasis on science fiction, fantasy, and horror programming.
+Yes, they air Star Trek and Doctor Who.
+Yes, they're responsible for Orphan Black, Bitten, and Killjoys.
+No, they don't air professional wrestling, but they do air Castle.
 Its French sister is Ztélé.

-- ABC Spark, a Canadian version of ABC Family from a parallel universe where CBN hadn't used Executive Meddling to keep its religious time-buys and "Family" in its name forever (and also not to confuse it with the aforementioned Family Channel).
-Similarly to Nick, it uses the channel allotments from the former horror channel Dusk, but is legally a different channel.
+- ABC Spark, a Canadian version of the American Freeform.
+Much like Nick, it uses the channel allotments from a defunct network (In this case, the former horror channel Scream/Dusk), but is legally a different channel.

 - BNN, the Business News Network, which is pretty much the Canadian CNBC.
 It was originally founded as ROBTv, named after the business section (Report on Business) from The Globe and Mail newspaper—whose owner had owned stakes in the channel (later through Bell Globemedia) from its launch through 2011.
-Later referred to itself exclusively as Report on Business Television after they realized its Unfortunate Name (because you want your business network to have an abbreviation alluding to stealing things), and then just BNN after a decision was made to keep the Report on Business brand exclusive to the newspaper (the fact that the channel is, as of 2011, no longer co-owned with the majority owner of the Globe helps too).
+Later referred to itself exclusively as Report on Business Television after they realized its Unfortunate Name (because you want your business network to have an abbreviation alluding to stealing things), and then just BNN after a decision was made to keep the Report on Business brand exclusive to the newspaper (as of 2011, Bell no longer has any share in the paper, as its owners bought them back).

 - CMT, Country Music Television.
 It still airs music videos, but much like its U.S. counterpart, its slipped to air sitcom reruns (though, primarily Reba for fitting reasons) and reality series dealing with country life.